-Very long-chain acyl-CoA dehydrogenase deficiency (VLCADD) is a rare genetic disorder of fatty acid metabolism that is transmitted as an autosomal recessive trait.
+Very long-chain acyl-CoA dehydrogenase deficiency (VLCADD) is a rare genetic disorder of fatty acid metabolism that is transmitted in an autosomal recessive pattern.
 It occurs when an enzyme needed to break down certain very long-chain fatty acids is missing or not working properly.
 VLCADD is one of the metabolic diseases known as fatty acid oxidation (FOD) diseases.
 In the past, the name long-chain acyl-CoA dehydrogenase deficiency (LCADD) was applied to one such disease, but today it is clear that all cases once thought to be LCADD are actually VLCADD.

 The breakdown of fatty acids takes place in the mitochondria found in each cell.
-The mitochondria are small, well-defined bodies that are found in the cytoplasm of cells and in which energy is generated from the breakdown of complex substances into simpler ones (mitochondrial oxidation).
+The mitochondria are small, well-defined structures that are found in the cytoplasm of cells and in which energy is generated from the breakdown of complex substances into simpler ones (mitochondrial oxidation).

-Classically, two forms of VLCADD have been described: an early-onset, severe form which, if unrecognized and undiagnosed, may lead to extreme weakness of the heart muscles (cardiomyopathy) and may be life-threatening, and a later-onset, milder form that is characterized by repeated bouts of low blood sugar (hypoglycemia).
-In reality, patients may present with a combination of symptoms and the disease is best thought of as being a continuum.
+Classically, two forms of VLCADD have been described: an early-onset, severe form which, if unrecognized and undiagnosed, can lead to extreme weakness of the heart muscles (cardiomyopathy) and be life-threatening, and a later-onset, milder form that is characterized by repeated bouts of low blood sugar (hypoglycemia).
+In reality, patients can present with a combination of symptoms and the disease is best thought of as being a continuum.
 Since the advent of expanded newborn screening programs using tandem mass spectrometry technology, most VLCADD infants in the United States are being detected neonatal period.

 The hypoglycemia associated with VLCADD occurs with little or no accumulation of ketone bodies (hypoketotic hypoglycemia) in the blood.
 (Ketone bodies are chemical substances normally produced by fatty acid metabolism in the liver.)
 There are very complicated patterns of blood chemicals and concentrations of unusual acids in the blood.
-A patient’s blood will be examined for these patterns if VLCADD is suspected.
+A patient’s blood or urine will be examined for these patterns if VLCADD is suspected.
 However, because hypoglycemia usually occurs well after other symptoms, home glucose monitoring is not typically useful.